benhur07b/qgis-style-hlurb-land-use-zoning-color-codes/README.md

 Styles based on Land Use Categories and Color Coding in Annex 1 of HLURB CLUP Guidebook Vol. 3 (2014)
 ![Styles based on Land Use Categories and Color Coding in Annex 1 of HLURB CLUP Guidebook Vol. 3 (2014)](/img/hlurb-qgis-style.png)

+You can download the style XML file and import it in qgis or import from URL using: https://raw.githubusercontent.com/benhur07b/qgis-style-hlurb-land-use-zoning-color-codes/main/styles/hlurb-luc-color-coding-2014.xml

 The styles are also available at [QGIS Style repository](https://plugins.qgis.org/styles/) (pending approval).

 Pull Requests and Updates are welcome especially if you have a more updated version of the guidebook.